Husky-69/Group_8_phase_2_project/README.md

 4.**Investigate the runtime vs movie rating** - Find out whether the average runtime of a movie has any influence on the movie ratings.

+## Requirements

+To run the code and reproduce the analysis in this project, you will need the following:

+* **Python 3.x**
+* **Libraries**: Ensure you have the following Python libraries installed.
+You can install them using pip:
+    ```bash
+    pip install pandas
+    pip install numpy
+    pip install matplotlib
+    pip install seaborn
+    pip install scikit-learn
+    pip install scipy
+    ```
+* **Data Files**: The project relies on the data files mentioned in the "Data Sources" section.
+These files should be located in the appropriate directory relative to the analysis scripts.

 # 1. Data Understanding
 In this notebook, we explore multiple movie-related datasets to understand their structure and prepare them for further analysis.
 This includes data from **TMDb**, **The Numbers**, **Box Office Mojo**, and **Rotten Tomatoes**.